 Maximize Prior Learning

 Get a head start on your degree using what you have already learned.
-The online Bachelor of General Studies degree program accepts transfer credit from all regionally accredited colleges and universities, as well as non-traditional credit from formal training experiences which have been evaluated and approved by specific agencies and committees.
+The online Bachelor's of Multidisciplinary Studies degree program accepts transfer credit from all regionally accredited colleges and universities, as well as non-traditional credit from formal training experiences which have been evaluated and approved by specific agencies and committees.

 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.